gregwell/FEM-Temperature-Distribution-Simulation/README.md

 ![images/Untitled%203.png](images/Untitled%203.png)

-The vector **t0** is known and contains the initial temperatures at each node. **t1** contains the temperatures at each node after chosen step time.
+The vector **t0** is known and contains the initial temperatures at each node.
+The vector **t1** contains the temperatures at each node after chosen step time.
 We calculate it for each iteration, then the values of **t1** vector are assigned to **t0** vector and the operation is repeated.

-The maximum correct step time can be calculated from the following equation:
+The longest correct step time can be calculated from the following equation:

 ![images/Untitled%204.png](images/Untitled%204.png)